cvra/robot-software/master-firmware/README.md

 At this point, the code will start, and blink the red led on the Pi.
 The package contains all the required configuration to start automatically at boot.
 No additional work is required.

+**Note**: The build system can also be used to build `uavcan-tools.ipk` which contains two debug tools to inspect the UAVCAN bus: `uavcan_monitor` and `uavcan_nodetool`.